ait-testbed/attackmate/docs/source/playbook/commands/index.rst

    .. code-block:: yaml

       commands:
+        # Get the PID of the running mysqld process:
         - type: shell
           cmd: pgrep mysqld

+        # Extract the first captured group from the output, splitting on newlines.
+        # Stores the result in $KILLPID via the MATCH_0 capture variable:
         - type: regex
           mode: split
           cmd: "\n"
           output:
             KILLPID: $MATCH_0

-        # Only kill if it is not the init process:
+        # Only kill if it is not the init process with PID 1:
         - type: shell
           cmd: kill $KILLPID
           only_if: $KILLPID > 1